N-Ziermann/pi-deck/README.md

 Clicking it will allow you to open the configuration interface in which you can add macros to each of the buttons the pideck provides.

+## Known Issues

+- Keyboard shortcuts on MacOS will only work, if the programm is ran from the commandline, because of issues with OSX's accessibility API

 ## Using the pideck

 When you're done configuring your pideck you can use your phone to head to the url displayed on the bottom right of the configuration panel.